• Features

 Built-in authentication and monitoring

 You’ll get a step-by-step authentication setup with guides for major DNS providers.
-Unlike Shopify Email’s hands-off approach, the deliverability dashboard continuously monitors your SPF, DKIM, and DMARC status.
+Unlike Shopify Messaging’s hands-off approach, the deliverability dashboard continuously monitors your SPF, DKIM, and DMARC status.
+It reveals concrete problems so you’ll know where to focus.

-Segmentation that protects sender reputation
+Segmentation that protects the sender’s reputation

-Behavioral segmentation identifies your engaged subscribers — those who opened within 90 days, recent clickers, and active buyers.
+Behavioral segmentation identifies your engaged subscribers.
+Reaching them first maintains the engagement levels that keep you out of spam folders.

 Sending to these groups first maintains the engagement levels that keep you out of spam folders.

-VIP customers, dormant subscribers, and location-based groups come pre-configured.
-The system shows which segments need re-engagement versus removal, preventing the gradual engagement decline that damages deliverability.
+Other segments of VIP customers, dormant subscribers, and location-based groups come pre-configured.
+The system shows which segments need re-engagement or removal, preventing the gradual decline in engagement that damages deliverability.

 Infrastructure built for inbox placement

-Your sending reputation stays isolated from other merchants using separate infrastructure.
-Volume limits increase gradually as email providers learn to trust your domain — preventing the sudden spikes that trigger filtering.
+Most experts, including those at EmailTooltester, highlight dedicated IPs as one of the best tactics for ensuring positive email deliverability.
+Volume limits increase gradually as email providers learn to trust your domain, preventing the sudden spikes that trigger filtering.

 Templates undergo spam filter testing before release.
 Image ratios, link placement, and HTML structure all meet deliverability standards.
 The builder blocks common errors, such as image-only emails or broken formatting, that fail in Gmail or Outlook.